-Motor coach enforcement: Indiana's activity plan was to conduct curbside details at either the carriers place of business or at a destination point.
-Indiana will also participate in the nationwide Strike Force Detail, conduct details at the Indianapolis 500 and Brickyard 400 and conduct other roadside enforcement details.
+Motor Coach Enforcement: Indiana's activity plan is to conduct curbside details at either the carriers place of business or at a destination point.
+Indiana will also participate in the nationwide Strike Force Details, conducting details at the Indianapolis 500 and Brickyard 400 and conduct other roadside enforcement details.
 Indiana also investigates any and all complaints that we receive pertaining to motor coach enforcement.